bcaldwell19/UFOs/README.md

 ![One Filter](static/images/filter_by_state.png)

-If the user needed to use multiple search criteria, they may use multiple input text boxes.
+If the user needed to use multiple search criteria; they may use multiple input text boxes.

 Figure 2: